nramenta/flow/README.md

     {{ error ? '<p>' .. error .. '</p>' :  '<p>success!</p>' }}

+The ternary operator has the lowest precedence in an expression.

 ## Iteration

 Use `for` tags to iterate through each element of an array or iterator.